 http://secularalliance.ca/

-The CC is a political organization made up of pro-family American Christians who seek to ensure that the United States government serves to strengthen and preserve family values, rather than threaten them.
-Its site represents a conservative, pro-family worldview before local governments, school boards, and state and federal governments, and works to train and to encourage American Christians and Christian churches to speak out and become involved in government.
+The CC is a political organization comprised of pro-family American Christians who seek to ensure that the United States government serves to strengthen and preserve family values rather than threaten them.
+Its site represents a conservative, pro-family worldview before local governments, school boards, and state and federal governments.
+It works to train and encourage American Christians and Christian churches to speak out and become involved in government.
 Action items are highlighted.

 An initiative of the Network for Church Monitoring, the site discusses a variety of issues, including the challenges the world faces, such as overpopulation, environmental sustainability and social stability, but from a worldview that is generally in opposition to Christianity and, in particular, the Roman Catholic Church.
 News and opinion articles on various Christian and political leaders, church scandals, and other issues are put forth.
 Authors and their books are introduced.